- Report an Emergency: Call 9-1-1 to speak with a Dispatcher

 Ask for a representative from the Police Department to give a presentation on a public safety related topic to your group or organization.
 For further information, contact (419) 447-2323.

 At any given time there are officers on the street.
-The Tiffin Police Department counts on the twenty thousand sets of eyes from our citizens to alert us to unusual situations.
+The Tiffin Police Department counts on our citizens to alert us to unusual situations.
 Anytime someone calls, a dispatcher will take the information, ask questions, decide on what/whom to send, and the urgency of the call.
 We will respond to every call for service, though obviously, the less important calls may take some time to get to.
 The Police Department appreciates your calls and we rely on you to assist us by calling us whenever you see anything that is suspicious or unusual.
-For any calls that you do not consider an emergency, please call the Police Department at (419)447-2323.
+For any calls that you do not consider an emergency, please call the Police Department at (419) 447-2323.

-Citations can be paid at the Station, 51 E. Market St.
+Citations can be paid at the Police Department, 51 E. Market Street, Tiffin, Ohio 44883

 The average level of experience for Tiffin Police Officers is approximately eleven (11) years of service with the City.
 This has resulted in a work force that is both highly experienced and committed to giving a high level of performance to the community.